AirRck/pffp2024/README.md

 # PFFP2024

 A small, quant-ready Python framework for simulating and calibrating short-rate models.
 It runs fast, makes plots, and keeps the code clean and modular.
+Project for "Python in finance, finance in Python" course at Jagiellonian University

 Models